ltearno/pom-explorer/README.md

 	http://localhost:90

+If your environment does not allow you to use the `90` tcp port, you can specify the listening port like this :

+	java -jar pom-explorer/target/pom-explorer.jar PORT

 This is the console to the application.
 You can type commands in the prompt, they will be sent to the server and it will answer.

 Let's start by typing `?` to get the available commands :